BloomTech-Labs/lan-be-a/readme.md

 LINKEDIN_CLIENT_SECRET=P6uAEw94o9jNOMaE
 ```

-4. Create a database in PostgreSQL (and make sure you have pgAdmin).
+4. Create a database in PostgreSQL (and make sure you have pgAdmin).cd

 5. Update `DATABASE`, `USER`, and `PASSWORD` in `.env` with your credentials.